saierd/ftp-sync/README.md

 # ftp-sync

-Simple script for synchronizing files over FTPS.
+Simple script for synchronizing files over FTPS and SFTP.
 In addition to the files themselves, the script uploads an index file containing hashes of all uploaded files.
 This index file is then used to skip unchanged files during the next synchronization.

 This strategy was designed specifically for uploading the files of a static website from a continuous integration system.
 It avoids some drawbacks of similar tools in this scenario.